hn4002/schwab-api-scripts/docs/README.md

 * Market Data APIs
 * API access approval (may take couple of weeks) and applicatino approval (take about 3 business days)

+# Known Issues

+These are the current known issues.
+Hopefully the API team can fix these bugs on a timely manner.

+1. The order management APIs are currently does not work well with ETFs.
+Once a order is created for an ETF, the get order or get transaction does not include 'symbol' information.

 # Troubleshooting

 **Q: Application creation failure**